tsuyopon/atsinternals/CH03-IOCoreSSL/Core-SSLNetVConnection.md

     return SSL_get_cipher_name(ssl);
   }

-  /**
+  / **
    * Populate the current object based on the socket information in in the
    * con parameter and the ssl object in the arg parameter
-   * This is logic is invoked when the NetVC object is created in a new thread context */
+   * This is logic is invoked when the NetVC object is created in a new thread context
-  // 跟UnixNetVConnection里的一样，这个也是2015年10月新增的方法
+   * /
-  virtual int populate(Connection &con, Continuation *c, void *arg);
+  // Same as in UnixNetVConnection, this is also the new method in October 2015. virtual int populate(Connection &con, Continuation *c, void *arg);

 private:
   SSLNetVConnection(const SSLNetVConnection &);
   SSLNetVConnection &operator=(const SSLNetVConnection &);

-  // true = SSL握手完成设置
-  bool sslHandShakeComplete;
-  // true = 这是一个Client与ATS之间的SSL连接
-  bool sslClientConnection;
-  // true = 重新协商时被设置禁止，SSL会话讲终止
+  // true = SSL handshake completion setting bool sslHandShakeComplete;
-  bool sslClientRenegotiationAbort;
-  // true = 本次TCP连接的SSL会话，是复用了之前的SSL会话
+  // true = This is an SSL connection between Client and ATS bool sslClientConnection;
-  bool sslSessionCacheHit;
-  // 用于SSL握手过程中，存放临时数据的MIOBuffer
+  // true = is set to be disabled during renegotiation, the SSL session is terminated bool sslClientRenegotiationAbort;
+  // true = This SSL session for the TCP connection is a reuse of the previous SSL session. bool sslSessionCacheHit;
-  MIOBuffer *handShakeBuffer;
+  // MIOBuffer for temporary data storage during SSL handshake MIOBuffer *handShakeBuffer;
   // handShakeBuffer的reader
   IOBufferReader *handShakeHolder;
   IOBufferReader *handShakeReader;
-  // handShakeBuffer内数据的长度
-  int handShakeBioStored;
+  // length of data in handShakeBuffer int handShakeBioStored;

   // true = tr-pass